This page is still being written. I will remove this once it is finished.

 Classes or Phylum of life found locally

-The following types of life by common name are available locally:
+The following types of life by scientific name are available locally:

 Horn corals are somewhat abundant in Brush Creek Limestone locally.
 The particular order is named Rugosa.
 Typically these are locked in limestone and can be difficult to remove cleanly.